 - Strollers and car seats: Strollers and car seats come with instruction booklets that generally have sections detailing how to clean them, but the answer to the question of how often to clean strollers and car seats really just comes down to how often, and how hard, they’re used.
 Spot cleaning of the fabric and periodic wipe-downs of plastic or metal should keep both car seats and strollers in fairly good condition, so aside from special case big messes, really frequently used car seats or strollers getting the clean treatment about once a month, or even once every few months, unless they start to look dirty sooner, should be plenty.

-- Comfort object: If Baby has attached himself to a very special toy, blanket, or other object, that object probably manages to get dirty more often than most of the things in Baby’s life.
+- Comfort object: If Baby has attached themself to a very special toy, blanket, or other object, that object probably manages to get dirty more often than most of the things in Baby’s life.
 On the other hand, though, taking this object away for long enough to get it clean can be a treacherous adventure.
 Aside from obvious, unsanitary dirtiness, though, when to clean your little one’s comfort object is really up to you.
 Day to day, deciding whether it’s more important for teddy to look a bit less grimy, or more important to stave off a meltdown is really a call that only a parent can make, in the moment.
-One thing to keep in mind, though, is that if Baby gets used to his comfort object going through periodical transformations when going through the washing machine, it may be a bit easier to make the transition to a new comfort object if the unthinkable happens, and the old blankie gets lost.
+One thing to keep in mind, though, is that if Baby gets used to their comfort object going through periodical transformations when going through the washing machine, it may be a bit easier to make the transition to a new comfort object if the unthinkable happens, and the old blankie gets lost.

 - Mayo Clinic Staff.
 “Infant formula: 7 steps to prepare it safely.”
 Mayo Clinic.
 Mayo Clinic, August 24 2016.
 Web.

 - Mayo Clinic Staff.
 “Pacifiers: Are they good for your baby?”
 Mayo Clinic.
 Mayo Clinic, September 25 2014.
 Web.